 This almost always turns into a little cat nap.
 Oh, how I love lazy Sunday afternoons!
 Now I have a blanket just for those afternoons!

 Heat Transfer Vinyl, also known as Iron-on, is such a fun medium to craft with.
 In the past, we have shared several tutorials using this product.
 Like this Music Tote Bag, Freaking Cold Sweatshirt, and this Funny Bathroom Sign.
 Yes, you can use Heat Transfer Vinyl on wood too!

 - Heat Press

 - EasyPress Mat

-The cut file for this project is completely ready to go!
-Simply click here and you will be taken to Cricut Design Space.
-I have the file sized as large as it can go with a width of 11.5 inches.
-If this size works for you then you can click on Make It.
-If you need to adjust the sizing, click on customize.
+The file is sized as large as it can go with a width of 11.5 inches.
+If this size works for you then you can select Make It.
+If you need to adjust the sizing, select customize.

 I cut this out on a Cricut Maker but all Cricut machines cut iron-on vinyl so it will work with any machine.

-I wanted the text to be on the bottom left corner of the blanket where it was readable to others, not the one wearing the blanket.
-I eyeball the placement and where I like it, but if you would like you can use a ruler to perfectly space the vinyl.
+For this blanket, the lettering goes on the bottom left corner of the blanket where it is readable to others, not the one wearing the blanket.

 If the iron-on doesn't stick you can reapply the backing and apply the heat cycle again.